Explainability of deep vision-based autonomous driving systems: Review and challenges: Designing an explainable driving model

-While these attention mechanisms are often thought to make neural networks more transparent, the recent work of \citet{attention_not_explanation} mitigates this assumption.
+\challenges{} While these attention mechanisms are often thought to make neural networks more transparent, the recent work of \citet{attention_not_explanation} mitigates this assumption.
 Indeed, they show, in the context of natural language, that learned attention weights poorly correlate with multiple measures of feature importance.
-Besides, they show that randomly permuting the attention weights usually does not change the outcome of the model.
+Moreover, they show that randomly permuting the attention weights usually does not change the outcome of the model.
 They even show that it is possible to find adversarial attention weights that keep the same prediction while weighting the input words very differently.
 Even though some works attempt to tackle these issues by learning to align attention weights with gradient-based explanations \citep{PatroAN20}, all these findings cast some doubts on the faithfulness of explanations based on attention maps.
+These limitations restrict the use of attention maps for engineers and legal institutions, who have high requirements for fidelity (see \autoref{sec:2:xai_context}).
+However, similarly to post-hoc visual saliency methods presented in \autoref{sec:4:local:saliency}, \updated{interpretable-by-design} attention maps provide acceptable explanations to increase the trust of regular car users, as they provide an instantaneous glimpse into the inner workings of the model.